ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 {: terraform}

 1. APP-HOSTNAME-1 = "sapapp-1"
-   SAP Cluster VSI1 Hostname.
+   SAP Cluster VSI1 hostname.
-   The Hostname for the SAP APP VSI.
+   The hostname for the SAP APP VSI.
 The hostname should be up to 13 characters, as required by SAP
    Default: APP-HOSTNAME-1 = "sapapp-$your_sap_sid-1"

 2. APP-HOSTNAME-2 = "sapapp-2"
-   SAP Cluster VSI2 Hostname.
+   SAP Cluster VSI2 hostname.
-   The Hostname for the SAP APP VSI.
+   The hostname for the SAP APP VSI.
 The hostname should be up to 13 characters, as required by SAP
    Default: APP-HOSTNAME-2 = "sapapp-$your_sap_sid-2"

 3. APP-PROFILE = "bx2-4x16"